abdelaziz-allem/abdelaziz-allem/README.md

 # 💫 About Me:
 Hey!
 I'm a passionate developer diving into the world of AI and facial recognition.
 Currently, I’m building a Python-based facial recognition model that pushes the boundaries of tech and security. ⚙️✨

-When I’m not coding, you’ll find me at hackathons—I recently won 1st place in the "Ask Me About Linux" section! 🏆 I love competing, solving problems, and geeking out over Linux.
+When I’m not coding, you’ll find me at hackathons—I recently won 1st place in the "Ask Me About Linux" section! 🏆 I love competing, solving problems and geeking out over Linux.

 A couple of fun facts: